 Regional Vice President (RVP), Operations Salary

 Average pay for Regional Vice Presidents of Operations in the United States is more than reasonable, with annual salaries pushing past the six-figure mark ($140K).
 Including potential for bonuses and profit sharing — peaking near $52K and $26K, respectively — total cash payment to Regional Vice Presidents of Operations can bottom out near $105K or peak near $228K depending on individual performance.
 Geography and experience level each impact pay for this group, with the former having the largest influence.
 Most Regional Vice Presidents of Operations survey respondents are men (77 percent).
 Medical benefits are awarded to almost all, and a large number earn dental coverage.
 The majority of Regional Vice Presidents of Operations claim high levels of job satisfaction.
+Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Regional Vice President (RVP), Operations